 A total solar eclipse will be visible on a special path across the United States on Monday, Aug.
 21, 2017.
 This astronomical event is a rare opportunity to witness the awesome beauty and power of our sun and consider the science and math that makes a total solar eclipse possible.
 The path of totality will

 August 2017 has STEM on the brain.
 A few days in advance of a total solar eclipse, mathematicians everywhere will be celebrating Pythagorean Theorem Day, August 15, 2017, one of the rare dates that lines up with the theorem.
 The date illustrates the theorem, which states that, in a right triangle, the square of the

 What scientific factors would help decide a race between the Olympic Games’ most accomplished swimmer and the world’s most efficient predator?
-In August, students and teachers will be able to explore this question and more when Phelps vs. Shark: Great Gold vs. Great White comes to Science Techbook™ and Discovery Education Streaming Plus.
-As five-time
+Students and teachers can now explore this question and more with the arrival of Phelps vs. Shark: Great Gold vs. Great White digital resources in Science Techbook™ and Discovery Education Streaming Plus.
+Subscribers can access